Who we are

 - The £1.8 million refurbishment of our world-leading Children’s Liver Unit.

-- Our new CT scanner, which is faster and has a higher resolution than any scanner in Europe.
+- Our CT scanner next to A&E, which is faster and has a higher resolution than any scanner in Europe.

 - The research we’re doing on lung disease which will be used to tailor individual treatments and improve outcomes for patients who, on average, have a life expectancy of two to three years.